actility/device-catalog/template/README.md

 # Vendor Devices catalog structure
-Each vendor has his own Device Catalog composed of a set of files and directories:
+Each vendor has his own Device Catalog composed of a set of files and directories (A sample vendor directory is provided [here](sample-vendor)):

 ## Files:
 - `vendor.yaml`: Information about the vendor